-Mount Kilimanjaro
+Mount Kilimanjaro summit view

-Conquer Uhuru Peak (5,895m) — The Highest Free-Standing Mountain on Earth.
+Conquer Uhuru Peak (5,895m) — The Highest Free-Standing Mountain on Earth

 Quick Snapshot

-1973 (UNESCO World Heritage Site, 1987)
+Established: 1973 (UNESCO World Heritage Site, 1987)

-1,688 km²
+Area: 1,688 km²

-5,895 m a.s.l.
+Summit Altitude: 5,895 m a.s.l.
 (Uhuru Peak)

-North-eastern Tanzania (3°04′ S, 37°21′ E)
+Location: North-eastern Tanzania (3°04′ S, 37°21′ E)

-Administered by:
+Administered by: TANAPA

 Geology & Landscape

 Formed by volcanic activity about 3 million years ago, Kilimanjaro is a massive stratovolcano composed of three distinct, extinct cones, making it the highest free-standing mountain in the world.
-It rises abruptly from the surrounding plains—a vertical gain of over 5,000 meters that is truly awe-inspiring.

 Kibo